Lateralus138/cleantemp/README.md

   You can fork this repository and build yourself or you can download it at the current <a href="https://github.com/Lateralus138/cleantemp/releases">Releases</a> page&#46;
   </p>
 </details>

+### Change Log

+Changes and fixes in 1.1.0.1683399661082 (1.1.0.0)

+- Fixed the wait prompt for *`skip_prompt`*.
+- Fixed exception throwing when indexing directories without administrative privileges.
+- Fixed the console mode to correctly display console color.

 ---